Spider-Man: Across the Spider-Verse (soundtrack): Background and promotion

 In December 2022, Metro announced that he was creating music for the soundtrack of Spider-Man: Across the Spider-Verse.
 Film screenwriters Phil Lord and Christopher Miller also confirmed that Metro would be involved with the sequel.
 In May 2023, Metro was announced as the soundtrack's executive producer.
 Later in the month, he began to announce the names of collaborators on the soundtrack by posting illustrations of the artists in Spider-Man costumes.

 On May 24, he announced that Future, Don Toliver, and James Blake would appear on the soundtrack.
 On May 29, he announced that Nav, Coi Leray, JID, Swae Lee, Toian, and Lil Uzi Vert would also appear on the soundtrack.
 On May 30, he announced that Beam, Ei8ht, Offset, A Boogie wit da Hoodie, Wizkid, A$AP Rocky, 21 Savage, 2 Chainz, Roisee, Nas, and Lil Wayne would also appear on the soundtrack.

 In May 2023, an advertisement for Hyundai produced in partnership with Sony previewed the song "Link Up", a collaboration alongside Don Toliver.
 On June 5, 2023, the deluxe version of the soundtrack was released, containing additional songs performed by other artists, consisting of Mora, Becky G, Ayra Starr, Shenseea, Myke Towers, Big Boss Vette, Omah Lay, and Pop Money.
 The lead single of the album, "Calling", a collaboration alongside Swae Lee and Nav that features A Boogie wit da Hoodie, was released on May 31, 2023.
 On June 2, 2023, American singer-songwriter Dominic Fike released the single "Mona Lisa", which originally appeared on the deluxe edition of the soundtrack, but was taken off the soundtrack album a few days later and instead included on his second studio album, Sunburn.
 On June 14, 2023, Lisa released "Realize", the main theme in the soundtrack for the Japanese dub release of the film.

 Critical reception

 The soundtrack for Spider-Man: Across the Spider-Verse received generally positive reviews from music critics.
 Miles Marshall Lewis of Rolling Stone called it "super apropos in the high school halls of Brooklyn Visions Academy."
 Severina Chu of Screen Rant praised the sequel's soundtrack, writing "From high-energy beats to slow, methodical rhythms," the film's soundtrack succeeded in both fitting in on-screen, as well as stand-alone tracks.
 Chu added that "the soundtrack does just as much [as the animation] to give the franchise a completely fresh and unique identity."

+Billboard rated the album the 43rd best of 2023 with Heran Mamo writing that Metro Boomin "delivered a lush mix of hip-hop, pop, Latin and Afrobeats that honored the film's hero Miles Morales' African American and Puerto Rican heritage and unlocked different dimensions of Metro's artistry."
+Grant Rindner of Complex described the album as "polished and slick, but with a core of genuine emotion."